MartinDeV1991/SudokuSolver/README.md

 The user can upload an image of an unsolved sudoku.
-THe code will interpret the sudoku and fill in the remaining numbers if an unambiguous solution exists.
+The code will interpret the sudoku and fill in the remaining numbers if an unambiguous solution exists.